AbandonedCrypt/unity-json-converters/readme.md

 # Unity Json.NET Converters

-A drop-in solution providing custom converters for Unity types, *no configuration required*.
+A drop-in solution providing custom converters for Unity types to AbandonedCrypt Projects, *no configuration required*.

 ### The problem